ubccr/xdmod/docs/upgrade.md

 Included in these new features is official support for the Rocky 8 operating system.
 This will allow organizations to migrate their XDMoD installations from the soon-to-be end-of-life CentOS 7 to a currently supported OS.
 The officially recommended process of migrating from a CentOS 7 XDMoD 10.5 installation to an Rocky 8 XDMoD 10.5 installation is as follows:
-1. Install a fresh copy of XDMoD 10.5 on a new Rocky 8 server.
+1. Install a fresh copy of XDMoD 10.5 on a new Rocky 8 server [https://open.xdmod.org/10.5/install-rpm.html](https://open.xdmod.org/10.5/install-rpm.html)
+   1. Instead of running `xdmod-setup` do steps 2 & 3 below.
 2. Copy the contents of `/etc/xdmod` from the CentOS 7 server to the Rocky 8 server.
-    1. Adjust database connection properties as appropriate.
+    1. If the database host has changed then update the `host = ` entries in `/etc/xdmod/portal_settings.ini`.
 3. Export the database from the CentOS 7 installation and transfer the files to the Rocky 8 server.
     1. For example, using `mysqldump`.
+    2. *Add specific commands / steps for doing this*
 4. Import the CentOS 7 exported database files into the Rocky 8 server's database.
-5. Ensure that you have added the `sql_mode=` line to the `[server]` section of `/etc/my.cnf.d/mariadb-server.cnf` on the Rocky 8 server.
+    1. *Add specific commands / steps for doing this*
-6. Restart the web server / database on the Rocky 8 server and confirm that everything is working as expected.
+5. Restart the web server / database on the Rocky 8 server and confirm that everything is working as expected.
-7. Next, follow the upgrade process detailed below on the Rocky 8 Server.
+6. Next, follow the upgrade process detailed below on the Rocky 8 Server.

 ### Server: EL8, XDMoD: 10.5, PHP: 7.2
 The following steps should be used to update an XDMoD 10.5.0 instance running on Rocky Linux 8.